-The Railroad Station Is One of Antwerp's Greatest & Most Famous Buildings
+Antwerp's Railroad Station Is One of Its Greatest & Most Famous Buildings

 Central Station is an Antwerp landmark, and one of the great railroad stations of the world.
 This glorious, church-like building, completed in 1905, brings the romance back to train travel.
 It resembles a palace, with a soaring glass dome and a monumental marble staircase.
 One of the station's local nicknames is "railroad cathedral" (Spoorwegkathedraal).